 Then use the center-punch and drill accordingly with the 1/8" and 3/16" DIA drill bits.

 Step 4: Cut It

 Use your scissors (or ideally heavy-duty scissors) to cut along the solid black line.

 You can optionally use an Xacto-blade to cut the tight spots.

 Be sure not to bend the credit card too much.
 Credit card material (PVCA) isn't particularly strong.
-Retail Tug Belts are cut from a much stronger material (Delrin) with a soft-touch surface.
+When I made them, I used to laser-cut them from a much stronger material (Delrin) and sanded it to get a soft-touch surface.

 Step 5: Sand It

 Remove the paper and double-sided tape from the credit card.

 Sand the edges smooth so that they don't cut your skin or clothing.